OldDigibox/ODbot/README.md

 ### AVAILABLE COMMANDS:
 ```
 ;8ball
-Functions similarly to a Magic 8-Ball, will predict and answer questions at random
+Functions as a Magic 8-Ball, will predict and answer questions at random

 ;about
 About the bot